-How ALROSA Builds Communities and Creates Athletic Opportunities in Siberia
+How ALROSA Builds Communities and Promotes Youth Sports in Siberia

 “Me and my friends love this sport,” he adds.